LibrariesHacked/librarieshacked-web-content/tutorials/autocompletewithapi.md

 TutorialTime: 1 hour
 ---

-The number of web APIs available gives plenty of opportunity to create a wide variety of applications.
-Sometimes these services can also be used in the background to provide small user experience improvements.
+The number of freely available web APIs gives plenty of opportunity to create a wide variety of web applications.
+But sometimes these services can also be used in the background to provide small user experience improvements.
 This tutorial will cover using an API to provide auto-complete functionality for a website text box.

 ## why use auto-complete?

-A book search is a good example of where auto-complete functionality can be very useful.
+A book search is a good example of where auto-complete functionality can be useful.
 When using library catalogue searches on sites, the steps to search for a book are often:

-1. enter a search term either for an author, or a title.  if author it must be in the form **surname, first name**.  hit search.
+1. Enter the search term either for an author, or a title.
+If author it must be in the form **surname, first name**.
+Hit search.
-2. scroll through list of search results (*page 3 of 180...*).  if it's returned too many results you can go back the original screen and modify your search.  if it's returned no results the results page will be empty
+2. Scroll through list of search results (**page 3 of 180...**).
+If too many results you can go back the original screen and modify your search.
+If no results the results page will be empty.

 That doesn't give users an easy or quick experience.
-Using auto-complete allows you to show results in a drop down list when the user enters text: as the user types, the results are refined by the increased detail.
-Once the user sees the option that they want they can select it.
+Using auto-complete allows you to show results in a drop down list as the user types.
+As they type more, the results are refined by the increased detail.
+Once the user sees the option they want, they can select it.

-This kind of dynamic search information provided while the user is entering the search can both prompt the user for what they're looking for (if they have half a title in their mind), and it can also be used to provide them details of their search results before they've even pressed search.
-There is often no point in showing a results page where there are none to display, unless an easy option to adjust the search is provided, or other useful information such as similar words and spelling corrections.
-The information that a particular search term gave no results is useful to know, but not loading a whole new page that leaves the user only able to go back.
+This kind of dynamic search information can prompt the user for what they're looking for (if they have half a title in their mind).
+It can also be used to provide them details of their search results before they've even pressed search.
+There is often no point in showing a results page of zero results, unless an easy option to adjust the search is provided, or other useful information such as similar words and spelling corrections.

 ## services to use
 The [Google Books API](http://books.google.co.uk/) is one option to look up books.
-There are plenty of others though as well, [open library](http://openlibrary.org) for example could provide the same functionality.
+There are plenty of others though, [open library](http://openlibrary.org) for example.
 The Google Books API should normally be used with an API key (which is granted by Google and needs to be included in the URL when a search is made).
-They do show  examples without a key for testing, but the usage is throttled and user limits hit very quickly.
-To use something like this in a production environment it would need an API key from google or a service such as worldcat search, or openlibrary (or whatever data source is appropriate for your autocomplete requirements).

 ## tutorial steps

-### 1. start with a basic html5 template
+### 1. start with a basic HTML5 template

-The example will be done within a single web page, so the following is a basic html5 page template to get started.
+The example will be done within a single web page, so the following is a basic HTML5 page template to get started.

 <pre class="prettyprint linenums">
 <code class="language-html">&lt;!doctype html&gt;